getumbrel/umbrel/README.md

 If you're interested in building an app for umbrelOS or packaging an existing one, please refer to the [Umbrel App Framework documentation](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).

 ## Setting up a development environment

-With the release of umbrelOS 0.5, a lot of the underlying architecture of the project has changed.
+With the release of umbrelOS 1.0, a lot of the underlying architecture of the project has changed.
 This section will be re-written with up-to-date development instructions.

-## Contributing

-We welcome and appreciate new contributions.

-If you're a developer looking to help but not sure where to begin, check out [these issues](https://github.com/getumbrel/umbrel/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that have specifically been marked as being friendly to new contributors.

-If you're looking for a bigger challenge, before opening a pull request please [create an issue](https://github.com/getumbrel/umbrel/issues/new/choose) or [join our community chat](https://t.me/getumbrel) to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.

 ## License